Land Buying Checklist: Things to know before buying

 If you’re looking to move to the country, we understand that it’s probably because you want to disconnect a little.
 In rural America, this can be a very literal reality as access to everyday amenities like cable and Wi-Fi can be severely limited.
 For some, this isn’t a problem.
 For others, like those that work from home or use certain technologies on the farm, you may want to start troubleshooting this issue before it becomes your reality.
 Make an effort to talk to some of the neighbors if you’re able or join a local online forum to discuss with those in the area.

 Hopefully this list gives you an idea of what you need to learn before you buy land.
-If you have more questions, let us know!
+If you have more questions, such as can you buy now and build later, let us know!
 Our loan officers are the experts in land financing for Maryland, Delaware, Pennsylvania and the Virginias, and can point you in the right direction.